alissonlauffer/text2ml/README.md

 # text2ml
-A python module for Telegram bot API that can format text + entities into formatted text
+A dependency-free python module for Telegram bot API that can format text + entities into formatted text